CharReek/project2/README.md

   # Unfixed Bugs
-  * There are nu unfixed bugs that i am aware.
+  * There are no unfixed bugs that i am aware of.

   # Deployment